10 Iron Uses in Everyday Life and in Human Body

 Automobiles

-Grey cast iron is used in making engine piston cylinder cases, gearboxes and other tools.
+Grey cast iron makes engine piston cylinder cases, gearboxes, and other tools.
 While white cast iron is used to make bearings.

-Again here iron is preferred for its toughness, ability to withstand a high temperature of the engine, etc.
+Again, here, iron is preferred for its toughness, ability to withstand a high engine temperature, etc.

 In agriculture